 16. The Village: A bit to the north of the small fishing village lies a great dive site, we dived there several times.
-When you enter the water you go down on a sandy slope, straight away there was usually a large schools of silvery long-jawed mackerels around us and then Kermi, our dive guide called the sharks - a special trick with a bottle - and they came!
+When you enter the water you go down on a sandy slope (doesn't look like much), straight away there was usually a large schools of silvery long-jawed mackerels around us and then Kermi, our dive guide called the sharks - a special trick with a bottle - and they came!
 First five black tipped reef sharks, all starting to circle around us, then other fish like jacks and tunas came and I didn't know where to look anymore, so much was happening!
-My dive buddy Elisabeth told me later, that a shark had been behind me, very close, but I didn't notice, because I concentrated on what was happening in front of me.
+My dive buddy told me later, that a shark had been behind me, very close, but I didn't notice, because I concentrated on what was happening in front of me.

 We continued the dive on a nice miniwall with lots of soft corals and beautiful gorgonian fans, many of them are of the species Muricella, a gorgonian known to be the habitat of the pygmy seahorse.
 So we looked closer and actually found one, but I guess there must be more.
 We dived further towards the coral garden, all the time seeing a few sharks, jacks and also a very large tuna.
 The coral garden is a nice place to finish the dive, specially the large coral blocks there which are cleaning stations with dancing shrimps underneath and glass fish clouding everything.